sickcodes/Docker-OSX/README.md

 For Ubuntu 20.x on Windows, see [https://github.com/sickcodes/Docker-OSX/discussions/458](https://github.com/sickcodes/Docker-OSX/discussions/458)

 - VNC: See the [VNC section](#building-a-headless-container-which-allows-insecure-vnc-on-localhost-for-local-use-only) for more information.
 You could also add -vnc argument to qemu.
 Connect to your mac VM via a VNC Client.
 [Here is a how to](https://wiki.archlinux.org/title/QEMU#VNC)
-- Desktop Environment: This will give you a full desktop linux experiencem but it will use a bit more of the computer's resources.
+- Desktop Environment: This will give you a full desktop linux experience but it will use a bit more of the computer's resources.
 Here is an example guide, but there are other guides that help set up a desktop environment.
 [DE Example](https://www.makeuseof.com/tag/linux-desktop-windows-subsystem/)

 ## Additional boot instructions for when you are [creating your container](#container-creation-examples)